approximata/drawrecognitionui/README.md

 Toy project implementing the "Hello Word" of Machine Learning, namely the [MNIST Machine Learning Challenge](https://www.kaggle.com/c/mnist-tutorial-machine-learning-challenge).
 The project aims to experiment with the latest APIs (e.g. TensorFlow v2.0).

+You can see the demonstration of the UI.
+As you can see, the model makes mistakes, as it is not a perfectly trained one.
 ![](drawrecognitionui.gif)

 ## How to launch the drawing UI